cilium/cilium/Documentation/install/upgrade.rst

 .. _upgrade_general:

 This upgrade guide is intended for Cilium running on Kubernetes.
+Helm commands in this guide use helm3 syntax.
 If you have questions, feel free to ping us on the `Slack channel`.

 .. warning::